jieyuanCUHK/SAM_paper/README.md

 Code for the manuscript "Image processing code for the manuscript "Long noncoding RNA SAM promotes myoblast proliferation through stablizing Sugt1 and facilitating kinetochore assembly"
 ===
+All code here are tested in Matlab R2014b.

 ## 1. Figure6C.matlab
 Code for Figure 6C: calculate the mean non-zero pixel intensity in the red channel and store the output image finally.